Home Insurance Escrow: How It Works, Pros & Cons Explained

 When Paying Directly Makes More Sense

 That said, this approach requires real discipline.
-If you miss a payment or your policy lapses, your lender has the right to force-place insurance — a much more expensive policy that only protects the lender's interest, not yours.
+If you miss a payment or your policy lapses, your lender has the right to apply force-placed insurance, a much more expensive policy that typically costs 2 to 3 times a standard homeowners policy while only protecting the lender's interest.
+Learn what happens if your home insurance lapses before considering a direct-pay approach.

 State Farm logo